Abhishek1380/ClinicPro/README.md

 ## 🙏 Acknowledgment

-Special thanks to **Kshitij Homeopathy Clinic** for trusting me with their digital platform.
+Special thanks to **Kshitij Homeopathy Clinic** for trusting me with their digital platformm.

 ---